-Public offering price per share and related warrant \$ 2.75 As adjusted net tangible book value per share as of June 30, 2014 before giving effect to this offering \$ 0.02 Increase in as adjusted net tangible book value per share attributed to new investors purchasing shares and related warrants from us in this offering \$ 0.21 As adjusted net tangible book value per share after giving effect to this offering \$ 0.23 Dilution in as adjusted net tangible book value per share to new investors in this offering \$ 2.52
+Assumed public offering price per share \$ As adjusted net tangible book value per share as of June 30, 2014 before giving effect to this offering \$ Increase in as adjusted net tangible book value per share attributed to new investors purchasing shares and related warrants from us in this offering \$ As adjusted net tangible book value per share after giving effect to this offering \$ Dilution in as adjusted net tangible book value per share to new investors in this offering \$

-If the underwriters exercise their over-allotment option in full, the net tangible book value per share of our common stock, as adjusted to give effect to this offering, would be \$ 0.26 per share, and the dilution as adjusted net tangible book value per share to investors participating in this offering would be \$2.49 per share of our common stock.
+Each \$1.00 increase (decrease) in the assumed combined public offering price of \$ per share would increase (decrease) the net tangible book value, as adjusted to give effect to this offering, by \$ per share and the dilution to new investors by \$ per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions.
+If the underwriters exercise their over-allotment option in full, the net tangible book value per share of our common stock, as adjusted to give effect to this offering, would be \$ per share, and the dilution as adjusted net tangible book value per share to investors in this offering would be \$ per share of our common stock.

-The table below summarizes as of June 30, 2014, on an as adjusted basis described above, the number of shares of our common stock, the total consideration and the average price per share (i) paid to us by our existing stockholders and (ii) to be paid by new investors before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The table below summarizes as of June 30, 2014, on an as adjusted basis described above, the number of shares of our common stock, the total consideration and the average price per share (i) paid to us by our existing stockholders and (ii) to be paid by new investors purchasing shares in our common stock in this offering at an assumed combined public offering price of \$ per share and related warrant, the closing price of our common stock on OTC Bulletin Board on , 2014, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.